PanK0/TalkingChalks/Evaluation/README.md

 <br>Survey results show that the majority of people use audio guides and even in this case TalkingChalks can be a good option because it is based on audio description.
 The difference with the typical audio guide is that our audio description will be different for every typology of visiors.

 ## Technical Evaluation
 For the technical evaluation we have performed a simulation of the system.
-The RIOT-OS app randomly selects one of the user profiles to TheThingsNetwork app.
-The gateway connects to TTTN app, receives the message with profile and prints the description of the statue.
+We have created 2 TheThingsNetwork devices, one for each statue.
+The RIOT-OS app can connect to TTN app using one of the devices created, then randomly selects one of the user profiles and sends it to TTN app.
+The gateway connects to TTN app, receives the message and prints a different description of the statue depending on the profile.
 You can check it in [Preliminary_Test folder](https://github.com/PanK0/TalkingChalks/tree/master/Preliminary_Test).

 ## FAQ